M1 Finance vs Interactive Brokers (2026):

 Is IBKR too complex for long-term ETF investing?

 It can feel overwhelming at first, but you can keep usage simple: hold a small set of broad UCITS ETFs, use basic market or limit orders, and leave the account alone.
-The main risk is overthinking because the platform offers too many options — the platform itself isn’t the problem.
+IBKR GlobalTrader and Client Portal are simpler interfaces well suited to most long-term investors — Trader Workstation is optional.
+The main risk is overthinking because the platform offers too many features, not the platform itself.

 What is the biggest cost difference between M1 and IBKR?

-For US-based investors, both can be low-cost for simple ETF portfolios.
-For non-US investors, IBKR’s multi-currency funding and institutional FX rates are a material advantage — they eliminate repeated conversion spreads that accumulate over years of regular monthly contributions.
-This effect compounds significantly over a decade or more.
+For US-based investors, both can be low-cost for simple ETF portfolios — though M1 charges $3/month for accounts under $10,000.
+For non-US investors, IBKR’s multi-currency funding and institutional FX rates are a material advantage: they eliminate repeated conversion spreads that accumulate over years of regular monthly contributions.
+This effect compounds significantly over a decade or more of investing.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.
 Always review each broker’s current terms, fees, and eligibility on their official website before opening or funding an account.